Martial arts competitions are a great way to test your skills against all kinds of competitors.

 No matter your experience as a competitor, you should learn something following an event.

 - If you placed first, understand what worked well for you that day.
 Maybe your balance was on point, you had incredible focus, or the techniques you drilled for weeks worked.
-Keep doing whatever you believed propel you to win.
+Keep doing whatever you believe propelled you to win.

 - If you didn’t win first, understand why.
 For forms or weapons, ask the judges what you could’ve done to take first.
 They’ll respectfully tell you what they saw.
 For sparring, find out your weak areas.